strohs/memeify/README.md

 On the other hand, it may
 [ultimately be cheaper](https://medium.com/@jconning/aws-lambda-faster-is-cheaper-6bf32f58d741) to raise your lambda's memory limit in order to run faster.

-## Frontend Notes
-The frontend module contains a vue.js/vuetify HTML form for submitting images to a memeify backend.
-You must manually configure the Gateway API URL within the page.
-I may come back to this page in the future and use it as a starting point for a fictitious, "meme creating" web-site.